browserslist/browserslist/README.md

 | `and` combiner <br> (intersection) | ![intersection of queries](img/intersection.svg) | `> .5% and last 2 versions` |
 | `not` combiner <br> (relative complement) | ![Relative complement of queries](img/complement.svg) | These three are equivalent to one another: <br> `> .5% and not last 2 versions` <br> `> .5% or not last 2 versions` <br> `> .5%, not last 2 versions` |

-_A quick way to test your query is to do `npx browserslist '> 0.3%, not IE 11'` in your terminal._
+_A quick way to test your query is to do `npx browserslist '> 0.3%, not dead'` in your terminal._

 ### Full List